cosmos/cosmos-sdk/docs/spec/staking/messages.md

 # Messages

 In this section we describe the processing of the staking messages and the corresponding updates to the state.
+All created/modified state objects specified by each message are defined within [state.md](state.md).

 ## MsgCreateValidator